-Christmas is still a few days away, yet we’ve already had a month to review the classic stereotypes of this holiday celebration.
+Christmas movies show us the classic stereotypes associated with the holiday.
 Christmas is a time of love, a time of family togetherness, a time of leisure and fun and relaxation.
 And hopefully there will be plenty of those feelings to go around this season.
 Yet the holidays can also be a time of significant stress.
 Competing expectations from different members of the family, the pressures of finding just the right gift, the desire to create the perfect holiday memories – all of these things can make it hard to show love to those closest to us.

 In Romans 12, the apostle Paul offers a number of practical instructions about love which we can apply as we try to love those around us well this holiday season: